School Improvement Plan

 To further develop leadership, curriculum, teaching and learning in Art, to ensure a positive impact upon pupil engagement and achievement.

-To embed the new RE curriculum across the school, ensuring children are exposed to new activities whilst developing their knowledge, skills and understanding of various religions that are prominent in the North East of England.
+To continue to develop the RE curriculum across school, exposing children to new concepts, visits and visitors whilst developing their knowledge of the prominent religions in the North East.

-- To ensure the new RE curriculum is being taught accurately, ambitiously and consistently across all year groups
+- To ensure the RE curriculum is being taught accurately, ambitiously and consistently across all year groups ensuring that children are making good progress.

 To further develop leadership, curriculum teaching and learning in Design Technology, to enhance pupil engagement and achievement.